pbek/QOwnNotes/webpage/src/contributing/translation.md

 [QOwnNotes on Crowdin](https://translate.qownnotes.org/)

-Once you’ve contacted the project owner [GitHub issue](https://github.com/pbek/QOwnNotes/issues) and received permission to proofread in your language, you’re ready to go!
+Once you’ve [contacted the project owner on Crowdin](https://crowdin.com/profile/pbek) and received permission to proofread in your language, you’re ready to go!

 Please consider a few things while working on the project: